InsideLoop/InsideLoop/doc/Array.rst

    - For objects, the elements are default constructed.
 As a consequence they are properly initialized.
 As a consequence, this constructor must be called with types :cpp:`T` with a default constructor.
-However, the `il::Array<T>` container also comes with constructors and methods that works with types that do not provide any default constructor.
+However, the :cpp:`il::Array<T>` container also comes with constructors and methods that works with types that do not provide any default constructor.

 3. One can also explicitly ask to construct an array of size :cpp:`n` with a default value supplied as a second argument.
 For instance, if you want to